BryanWilhite/nodejs/README.md

 I expect that my investment in jQuery is historical.
 I am using jQuery 2.x in Bootstrap 3.x.
 I assume that my indirect use of jQuery will be phased out by the 3rd-parties that depend on it.

+### Web Components commentary

+I have not taken the relatively recently-available option to approach [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) [[GitHub](https://github.com/mdn/web-components-examples)] as a standard completely independent of Angular, Vue, React etc. I look forward to exploring that here and elsewhere.

 ## global dependencies

 Since I have discovered the wonders of `npx` [[GitHub](https://github.com/npm/npx)], I no longer recommend installing tons of global, npm-based executables.
 My list, therefore, is markedly reduced: